arduino-libraries/ArduinoBLE/docs/api.md

 ### `addService()`

-Add a BLEService to the set of services the BLE device provides
+Add a BLEService to the set of services the Bluetooth® Low Energy device provides

 #### Syntax